kawojue/comfy-react/README.md

 # comfy-react

-This is a e-commerce website created with react js only.
+This is an e-commerce website created with react js only.

 $ git clone https://github.com/alwaysappear/comfy-react.git